cmeubanks/whats-for-dinner/README.md

 - Chrome Extensions: ColorPick

 ### Future Updates
+- The ability for the user to add their own recipes and also "like" their favorite recipes.
+- Clear button to be enabled
-The ability for the user to add their own recipes, and like their favorite recipes.
-CSS styling will be tweaked so that the webpage will respond to the user's screen size and adapt to mobile and large screens.
+- CSS styling will be tweaked so that the webpage will respond to the user's screen size and adapt to mobile and large screens.

 ******************************************************************
 Github Pages Link: https://cmeubanks.github.io/whats-for-dinner/